-All drivers of the snowmobile should familiarize themselves with the function of this device by using it several times on first outing and to stop the engine there after.
-Thereby being mentally prepared for emergency situations requiring its use.
+All drivers of the snowmobile should familiarize themselves with the function of this device by using it several times on first outing and everytime to stop the engine there after.
+Thereby this engine cut-out procedure will become reflex preparing operators to emergency situations requiring its use.

-If the switch has been used in a mechanical malfunction, the source of malfunction should be determined and corrected before restarting engine.
+If the switch has been used in an emergency caused by a mechanical malfunction, the source of the malfunction should be determined and corrected before restarting engine.